Are breastfeeding and sleep training mutually exclusive?

 So to answer the question posed at the start of this post.
 Are sleep training and breastfeeding mutually exclusive?

 The answer in my mind is a straight-up no.

 Breastfeeding is an absolutely wonderful experience for both Mother and baby.
-I support it 100% (I’m currently doing it myself with little Jack).
+I support it 100% (all 3 of my boys were breastfed).
 Having a baby who sleeps through the night is maybe not quite as magical, but it sure comes close.
 There’s absolutely no reason why you can’t have both together.